vatsank/productManager/README.md

 Start the Server and view the application   ng serve -o

+Copy the Product.json to an exernal folder and use json-server --watch product.json

+ Create a interface ng g interface Product

+ Create a service ng g service product

+ Update the Provider in the app-module.ts

+Update product Service Constructor DI - Http;

+ Implete getAllProduct() returning a Observable of Product Array Using get-REST Method

+ Update the AddProduct Component DI-Product Service

+ In the ngInit() Invoke the service and Subscribe.

+ Store the response in a Product Array.

+ Render in the template Using  table structure.

 # ProductPromotion

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.